networktocode/netutils/docs/user/lib_use_cases.md

 - Password - Provides the ability to compare and encrypt common password schemas such as type5 and type7 Cisco passwords.
 - Ping - Provides the ability to ping, currently only tcp ping.
 - Platform Mapper - Provides custom parsers for breakdown of OS Software Versions/Revisions.
-- Protocol Mapper - Provides a mapping for protocol names to numbers and vice versa.
 - Regex - Provide convenience methods for regex to be used in Jinja2.
 - Route - Provides the ability to provide a list of routes and an IP Address and return the longest prefix matched route.
 - Time - Provides the ability to convert between integer time and string times.